 You should not use it as a substitute for professional advice or for diagnosing or treating a health problem.
 If you have a health concern, please consult your medical practitioner.

 Scope helpline staff members are not qualified to give medical or legal advice.
 We are not trained benefits specialists and cannot offer case work or advocacy.

-We make every effort to ensure information is accurate, evidence-based and responds to the information you give us.
+We make every effort to ensure information is accurate, based on evidence and responds to the information you give us.

 We will try to signpost you to a specialist national or local service if you need more specialised support or advice.